simonszalai/Hackathon2022/README.md

 #### Habitual Network

 **Purpose**: The main purpose of the habitual network is to increase the efficiency of MCTS (Monte Carlo Tree Search).
 It can be compared to habit forming of biological agents, where habits reduce the computational burden in frequently encountered situations.
 It takes a state as an input, and returns a probabilty distibution over actions as an output.
 This probability distribution is used in two ways within the active inference framework.
 First, if one of the actions has much higher probability than the rest, it is just selected, then the whole MCTS process can be skipped.
 Second, if this is not the case, it is used to bias the MCTS process by adding extra probability for those actions that were frequently selected according to the habitual network.

 **Training**: The habitual network was trained to mimic the actions taken by the baseline policy provided by the `slimevolleygym` environment.
 This baseline policy is a tiny, 120-parameter Recurrent Neural Network (RNN).
 During training, besides the agent, a 'shadow' agent, an instance of the baseline policy was set up, which also predicted an action for the same observation as the agent.
 This predicted probability distribution over actions was passed to the habitual network, where the loss was defined as the Kullback-Leibler Divergence between this, passed distribution and the one predicted by the habitual network.

 #### Transition Network

 **Purpose**: The transition network is a variational autoencoder that takes a state and an action as its input, and predicts what the next state should be.
 This represents the agent's internal model, which can be thought of as the agent's understanding of the dynamics of the environment where it lives.
 With another words: if the agent is in a particular state and takes a specific action, what happens next?
-How will the envrionment react?
+How will the environment react?

 **Training**: During training, in each state the agents predict what the next state will be, given that a particular action is taken.
 After that, the same action is applied to the environment, which returns the next state, the actual result of that action.
 The loss is defined as the Kullback-Leibler Divergence between the predicted next state and the actual next state.
 The agent will strive to minimize the difference (surprise), effectively learning the dynamics of the environment.

 #### Encoder Network

 **Purpose**: The encoder network is also a variational autoencoder, which has the task of encoding a high-dimensional observation to a low-dimensional latent space.
 In our experiments we directly accessed the state of the environment, which is a 12-dimensional vector, so in this particular case the encoder network was not particularly useful.
 In other use cases, for example where the observations that the agent receives are raw pixels, the encoder network (for example by using a few convolutional layers) can transform these observations to tractable latent states.

 **Training**: During training, an observation is passed to the encoder network.
 First the network encodes the observation to a latent state, then it decodes it back to a predicted observation.
 The binary cross-entropy between the actual and predicted observations will be the first term of the loss.
 The second term will be the Kullback-Leibler Divergence between the encoded state and the state predicted by the transition network.

 ### Monte Carlo Tree Search